Leading the formation of the Global Research Initiative (GRI) for Rural Communication

 Working with the Asia-Pacific Institute for Broadcasting Development, the CfCSC has been involved in consultancies in India, Iran, Vietnam, Indonesia, Brunei Darussalam, Macau SAR, and the South Pacific region, including Fiji.

 These consultancies have involved a wide range of institutions (including government and media organisations) in areas related to communication, journalism, and development.

-This projected involved a participatory needs and opportunity assessment for communitiesí crop and pest management needs.
+A participatory needs and opportunity assessment (PNOA) for communities’ crop and pest management needs

-From 2009 to 2011 the CfCSC is supporting the University of the South Pacific in creating contextual communication and journalism courses.
+From 2009 to 2011 the CfCSC supported the University of the South Pacific in creating contextual communication and journalism courses.